mikeduglas/iTextCW/README.md

 - Place bin/*.dll files into your project folder.

 ### How to Merge PDF files.
+See \examples\PDFMergeTest.clw  for details.

 - Include 'iTextCW.inc'.
 - Declare a variable of type TITextCW.
 - Call MergePDF method.
-See \examples\PDFMergeTest.clw.